IT Admin Guide to Education Insights in Microsoft Teams

 To turn it back on follow the instructions in How to deploy SDS for Insights.

-How to delete your data
+How to delete user data from Education insights

 - Open a support ticket.
 The support ticket must state clearly the request for a GDPR Delete DSR operation and contain the user object ID to be deleted.
 There is no ability to limit the data set or time window of the deletion.